xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access-Token-Part0x01.md

 # Introduction

-In this blog post I'm going to show the most three common access token techniques.
+In this blog post, I'm going to show the most three common access token techniques.

 1. Steal Token
 2. Revert2Self
 3. Make Token

-In up coming posts I'm gonna talk about how to build token vault to store your tokens.
+In upcoming posts I'm gonna talk about how to build a token vault to store your tokens.

 # Access Token Manipulation (Steal Token)